asdf-vm/asdf/docs/manage/plugins.md

 Removing a plugin will remove all installations of the tool made with the plugin.
 This can be used as a shorthand for cleaning/pruning many unused versions of a tool.

-## Syncing the Short-name Repository
+## Syncing the asdf Short-name Repository

 The short-name repo is synced to your local machine and periodically refreshed.
-This period is determined by the following method:
+This method to determine a sync is as follows:

+- sync events are triggered by commands:
-- commands `asdf plugin add <name>` or `asdf plugin list all` can trigger a sync
+  - `asdf plugin add <name>`
+  - `asdf plugin list all`
+- if configuration option `disable_plugin_short_name_repository` is set to `yes`, then sync is aborted early.
+See the [asdf config docs](/manage/configuration.md) for more.
-- a sync occurs if there has not been one in the last `X` minutes
+- if there has not been a synchroniztion in the last `X` minutes then the sync will occur.
   - `X` defaults to `60`, but can be configured in your `.asdfrc` via the `plugin_repository_last_check_duration` option.
 See the [asdf config docs](/manage/configuration.md) for more.